MooersLab/tmux-rocks/README.md

 # tmux is easier than it looks

-Tmux is a terminal emulator on steroids.
+Tmux is a terminal mutliplexer.
+It supports easier navigation between windows and enables splitting a window into multiple panes.
+It supports the foolish pursuit of multi-tasking.
-It gives the illusion that you know something about computers.
+Your multipaned terminal window gives on-lookers the illusion that you know something about computers.
+I think that a very attractive feature is that it is highly programmable using Bash.

 <img width="1711" alt="Screenshot 2024-11-12 at 4 42 51 AM" src="https://github.com/user-attachments/assets/c1bda3ed-2f25-4d84-9256-704d519afc79">

-Although iterm2 is highly customizable, tmux is a step beyond what you can do with iterm2.
-It enables you to create multiple panes in a single terminal tab.
-It also supports easy navigation between multiple terminal tabs.
-I think that a very attractive feature is that it is highly programmable using Bash.

 I can see how being able to split a terminal horizontally and vertically into several panes can be very useful when carrying out work on a remote computer.
 In one pane you could be monitoring running jobs while another pane you could be editing a script file to prepare the next job or an unrelated job.